-New final regulations that went into effect in program year 2017 made the following changes
+New final Alaska regulations that went into effect in program year 2017 made the following changes:

-- Removed the mandate for the EP/EH to submit a signed original attestation to the EHR office.
-They are able to upload it to the SLR - Mandated that EPs connect and maintain participation in the Alaska Health Information Exchange to support meaningful use, including transmitting public health date via the statewide HIE - Updated the appeals section to reflect the appropriate Alaska Statute to suspend or terminate participation in the Medicaid Program.
-The new appeals section reflects Program Integrity procedures healtheConnect Alaska has completed connectivity with the eHealth Exchange and is currently planning to engage with Carequality and the CommonWell Health Alliance during the third quarter of calendar year 2019.
+Removed the mandate for the EP/EH to submit a signed original attestation to the EHR office.
+They are able to upload it to the SLR healtheConnect Alaska has completed connectivity with the eHealth Exchange and is currently planning to engage with Carequality and the CommonWell Health Alliance during 2020. eHealth Exchange overhauled their system which required re-connection during 2019/2020.
 Engagement with these national networks will facilitate interoperability and health information exchange beyond Alaska's state borders.